Gross or great? Fancy butter boards soar as shortage looms

 While some eateries have been smearing butter on boards for years, Magnolia, for one, has no plans to sell boards of its own.
 As for the notion of promoting sugar overload, Magnolia’s CEO and chief baking officer, Bobbie Lloyd, said: “We believe that moderation is the key to a sweet, balanced life.”

-Doiron has some butter board regrets, food handling wise, though she’s reluctant to put the “yuck in anybody’s yum.”
+Doiron has some butter board regrets, food-handling wise, though she’s reluctant to put the “yuck in anybody’s yum.”

 “I prefer a knife.
 The big mistake in my video was swiping it because I only had 28 seconds.
 But I think just like a charcuterie board, serve it with a knife, let people serve themselves.
 But it’s really up to personal preference,” she said.